Kizaki

 Session Routes

-Use session when the caller is still one of your signed-in users.
+Use session when the caller is one of your signed-in users.

 routes("/app", auth: session) {